arillo/silverstripe-arbitrarysettings/Readme.md

 ### Requirements

-SilverStripe CMS ^4.0
+SilverStripe CMS ^5.0

+- For a SilverStripe 4.x compatible version of this module, please see the [2 branch](https://github.com/arillo/silverstripe-arbitrarysettings/tree/2.x).
-For a SilverStripe 3.x compatible version of this module, please see the [1 branch, or 0.x release line](https://github.com/arillo/silverstripe-arbitrarysettings/tree/1.0).
+- For a SilverStripe 3.x compatible version of this module, please see the [1 branch, or 0.x release line](https://github.com/arillo/silverstripe-arbitrarysettings/tree/1.0).

 ### Usage